 Who Needs a Miter Saw?

-A miter saw is also versatile and can do many of the same functions as a circular saw or chop saw when it comes to materials that require straight cuts.
+This tool is also versatile and can do many of the same functions as a circular saw or chop saw when it comes to materials that require straight cuts.
 Anything from 2x4s to 4x4s can be cut quickly and easily if you use a 10” or 12” blade.
-The reality is that most things related to carpentry will be easier with a miter saw.
+The reality is that most things related to carpentry will be easier with a this type of saw.
 You can do the typical quick cuts, as well as other cuts, depending on the saw that you choose.

 However, if you are looking to largely rip apart large sheets of wood, this might be better done by a table saw.
 If that’s the case, be sure you choose an option with a tilt function, so you can also get your angling work completed with the same tool.

 If you aren’t familiar with a compound miter saw, you may be wondering what all of its components are and what they offer.
 The main parts of it include the on/off trigger, sliding rails, fence, miter adjustment, and bevel adjustment.
 We’ll go over exactly what every part is there for and how to use them to the best effect while woodworking.

 The trigger or handle for the miter saw might seem fairly self-explanatory but there are a few things you should think about.
 The handle is exactly what it says on the tin while also offering a way for you to pull the saw blade down onto the material you are using.
 This is also where you’ll find the trigger, which is how you are able to turn the saw on or off.
 Depending on the placement of the saw’s handle, it may mean the saw is better for someone who is right or left-handed.
 However, some miter saws place the handle in the middle, so anyone can use it with ease.
 It’s also worth noting that some saws have a vertical grip while others have a horizontal one.